Being able to prepare food and cook is a basic part of caring for yourself.

 There are several different ways to cut the weight of your cookware.

-The material of the pan is a big part of how much it weighs.
+The pan’s material is a big part of how much it weighs.

-Most cookware is sold on heat distribution and even cooking.
+Most cookware is sold for heat distribution and even cooking.
 But, many of the materials they use, like anodized aluminum and ceramics, are heavy.
-Too heavy for many seniors and elderly.
+Too heavy for many seniors and the elderly.

 Yes, I understand that heat distribution and even cooking are important.

-But, they are not the main consideration if lifting the pan or gripping the handle causes you pain.
-It’s more important that you are able to use the cookware rather than worring about whether or not it is the most efficient set.
+But, they are not the primary consideration if lifting the pan or gripping the handle causes you pain.
+It’s more important that you can use the cookware rather than worrying about whether or not it is the most efficient set.

 Larger Handles

-Long, skinny handles are more difficult to grip for some seniors and elderly people.
+Long, skinny handles are more difficult for some seniors and elderly people.
 Look for thicker handles that are ergonomically curved to fit the closed grip of a hand.

 Look for larger handles that can be hooked or gripped more easily.